feathers-plus/docs/source/v1/feathers-vuex/auth-module.md

 {
   accessToken: undefined, // The JWT
   payload: undefined, // The JWT payload
-  entityIdField: 'userId', // The property in the payload storing the user id
+  entityIdField: 'userId', // The property in the payload storing the user id - only in v1.7.0-pre.41 or later

   isAuthenticatePending: false,
   isLogoutPending: false,